StackExchange/Stacks-Icons/README.md

 />

 <!-- add the "svg-icon-bg" class in addition the desired "iconNAME" class -->
-<span class="svg-icon-bg iconBold"></span>
+<span class="svg-icon-bg iconAnswer20Duotone"></span>

 <!-- the icon's color matches the "currentColor", so changing the "color" property will change the icon color -->
-<span class="svg-icon-bg iconFire" style="color: red;"></span>
+<span class="svg-icon-bg iconAnswer20Duotone" style="color: red;"></span>

 <!-- add the "native" class to get native styles; these do not respect "currentColor" changes -->
-<span class="svg-icon-bg iconFaceMindBlown native"></span>
+<span class="svg-icon-bg iconAnswer20Duotone native"></span>
 ```

 For performance / file size reasons, not all icons are available in css.
-You can add support for more CSS icons my editing the `cssIcons` value in [scripts/definitions.ts](scripts/definitions.ts).
+You can add support for more CSS icons my editing the `cssIcons` value in [config.yaml](config.yaml).

 ### Use in dotnet

-Stacks-Icons also provides a NuGet package that targets `netstandard2.0`.
+Stacks-Icons also provides a NuGet package that targets `net6.0;net8.0`.

 See the [dotnet/src/README.md](dotnet/src/README.md) file for more details.